csecht/plot-einstein-jobs/README.md

       around to speed things up.
 For the typical job log, hundreds of thousands to millions of data points can be plotted.

+TIP: When selecting a plot from the checkbox, moving the mouse after clicking may be needed for the new plot to show up.

 Using the navigation bar, plots can be zoomed-in, panned, restored to previous views, and copied to PNG files.
 When no navigation bar button is active, clicking on a cluster or